 Raising animals for food is responsible for 70 percent of deforestation in the Amazon rainforest.
 The Amazon rainforest is considered the lungs of our planet, and is home to more than half the world’s species of plants and animals.
 Clearing this forest is irreversible and is one of the most shortsighted things our species has ever done.
 And it’s all for the sake of animal agriculture, something we don’t even need.

 As you can see, animal agriculture is one of the single most destructive industries on our planet.
+Whether you’re shining the spotlight on dairy from cows, goats, or any other animal, the situation looks grim.

 Considering the rapidly growing human population, we are on track to double dairy consumption worldwide by 2050.
 Along with this comes an equal increase in devastating environmental consequences including polluting our air and waterways, clearing our forests, massive loss of biodiversity, and irreversible climate change.